cryostatio/cryostatio.github.io/guides/_subsections/create-an-automated-rule.md

   </li>
   <li>
       {% include howto_step.html
-        summary="Configure the new automated rule"
+        summary="Configure the New <code>Automated Rule</code>"
         image-name="2.3.0/create-an-automated-rule-2.png"
         text="
       <p>
-        <b>Name:</b> Enter a name for the new rule.
+        <i>Name:</i> Enter a name for the new rule.
 The form will alert you if the name
         entered has an invalid format.
 If the name is already in use then the creation will fail and you will need to try again.
       </p>
       <p>
-        <b>Description:</b> Enter an optional description for your rule.
+        <i>Description:</i> Enter an optional description for your rule.
       </p>
       <p>
-        <b>Match Expression:</b> We will fill this field in the next step.
+        <i>Match Expression:</i> We will fill this field in the next step.
       </p>
       <p>
-        <b>Enabled:</b> Enable or disable the rule.
+        <i>Enabled:</i> Enable or disable the rule.
 If disabled, the rule will not be applied to any targets.
       </p>
       <p>
-        <b>Template:</b> Select an event template or enter a custom event definition.
+        <i>Template:</i> Select an event template or enter a custom event definition.
 If you are
         unsure which to choose, the <i>Continuous</i> template is useful for always-on production monitoring with the <i>continuous</i> recording duration setting, and the <i>Profiling</i> template is useful for